Follow TV Tropes

 While the company attained most of their early fame (as "Ultimate Play the Game") through their games on the 1980s home computers such as ZX Spectrum, Commodore 64 and MSX, they are best known for their work with Nintendo.
 In 1985, the Stamper brothers figured out how to reverse-engineer an interesting new video game console from Japan known as the Famicom.
 Nintendo was so impressed that they gave them the budget to produce titles for the system, which they proceeded to do to the tune of around sixty games under the new name "Rare" (having sold the "Ultimate" brand).
 While this period brought about games like Battletoads, it would be the SNES-era where they'd find the start of their biggest wind of fame and success.
 Their subsequent experiments with the new technology once again managed to impress Nintendo, with the Japanese company now buying a 25% stake in the company (which would eventually grow to 49%) and giving Rare the option to work with one of their characters.
 They chose Donkey Kong, a once popular character that had fallen by the wayside in the face of Super Mario Bros.' popularity, believing that they could revitalize the character and make him relevant once more.

-Now renamed Rareware, the company released Donkey Kong Country in 1994, which became the best-selling game for the system behind only Super Mario World, and the ape would get additional games throughout the SNES's lifespan.
+Now doing business under the trademark of "Rareware", the company released Donkey Kong Country in 1994, which became the best-selling game for the system behind only Super Mario World, and the ape would get additional games throughout the SNES's lifespan.
 The company would hit their stride come the Nintendo 64, where they became well-known for such games as Perfect Dark, Jet Force Gemini, Diddy Kong Racing, Killer Instinct, Banjo-Kazooie, (and subsequently its sequel Banjo-Tooie), Donkey Kong 64, and Conker's Bad Fur Day.

 Early during the Nintendo GameCube's life, however, a big change was on the horizon.
-While in the midst of producing Star Fox Adventures, Rareware began looking for potential companies to fully buy out the studio, to help offset the rising costs of game development.
+While in the midst of producing Star Fox Adventures, Rare began looking for potential companies to fully buy out the studio, to help offset the rising costs of game development.
 With Nintendo surprisingly refusing to acquire the studio, the Stamper brothers found themselves being bought by Microsoft, who had recently entered the console video game market and had been courting the developer for some time.
-The deal closed in late 2002 after Activision failed to make a better offer, and Rareware (now named "Rare" once more) was now a first-party developer for the Xbox.
+The deal closed in late 2002 after Activision failed to make a better offer, and Rare was now a first-party developer for the Xbox.
 Rare retained ownership over their own characters and properties in the change, while Microsoft granted Rare permission to continue producing games for Nintendo handhelds if they so wished.
-For their part, Nintendo did actually end up acquiring a Western game developer that same year after all—the American Retro Studios, and would follow that up two decades later with the Canadian Next Level Games.
+For their part, Nintendo did actually end up acquiring a Western game developer that same year after all — the American Retro Studios.

 By this point, several key employees had left Rare to form the indie company Playtonic Games and make the kind of games Rare used to be famous for in the N64 era—their first game, Yooka-Laylee, would release in 2017 to mixed-to-positive reviews.
-In addition, while Rare properties would be utilized at this time, it would be other companies playing with the characters, such as Double Helix Games with Killer Instinct.
-However, Sea of Thieves, while receiving mixed critical reception, received positive audience reception and was a financial success.
+In addition, while Rare properties would start to be utilized once again, it would be other companies playing with the characters, such as Double Helix Games with Killer Instinct.
+The tides would turn with Sea of Thieves in 2018; while the open-world pirate game received mixed critical reception, it ultimately garnered positive audience reception upon release and soon became one of Rare's most successful titles of all time.
+In addition to continued support on Sea of Thieves, Rare has been developing Everwild, an action-adventure game currently scheduled for a 2024 release.

 List of games: